|Nutrition Facts (per serving)|

 Gather the ingredients.

-Stir in frozen whipped topping and 1/2 cup of the crushed cookies.
+Stir in frozen whipped topping and 1/2 cup of crushed cookies.

 Spoon into 10 individual cups.

-Sprinkle remaining crushed cookies over the pudding mixture.
+Sprinkle remaining crushed cookies over pudding mixture.
 Top each cup with 2 gummy worms.
-Chill until ready to serve.
+Chill for at least 60 minutes or until ready to serve.

 Other Fun Ideas and Flavors